-- Access Module Processors (AMPs).
+- Access Module Processors (AMPs)

-Teradata Architecture Diagram:
+Teradata Storage Architecture Database Architecture Diagram:

 The Parsing Engine parses the queries and prepares the execution plan.
 It manages sessions for users.
 It optimizes & sends a request to the users.

-So, when the client executes queries for inserting records, Parsing Engine sends the records to Message Passing layer.
+So, when the client executes queries for inserting records, Parsing Engine sends the records to the Message Passing layer.
 Message passing layer or BYNET is a software and hardware component.
 It offers networking capability.
 It also retrieves the records and sends the row to the target AMP.